-IncAuthority - $0 plus state fees & free registered agent the first year!
+ZenBusiness - Best for beginners. $0 plus state fees & free registered agent for 1 year!

-ZenBusiness - $49 plus state fees & free registered agent for 1 year!
+Northwest - Best privacy protection. $39 plus state fees & free registered agent for 1 year!

-In addition to local food production facility requirements, a spice business may also be under regulations from the Food and Drug Administration (FDA), depending on the ingredients.
+Obtain business licenses and permits: In addition to local food production facility requirements, a spice business may also be under regulations from the Food and Drug Administration (FDA), depending on the ingredients.
 In general, there aren’t labeling requirements as long as there isn’t an allergen or any health claims.

 Most suppliers will want to see proof that the business exists before giving out pricing, so they may ask for a business license or sales tax number.

 Running a successful business starts with getting the word out to potential customers.
 Developing an overall marketing strategy that is current and appropriate for your target audience is essential, and there are several options to get the message across.

-If you plan to market locally, setting up at a farmer’s market can be an very effective and low-cost way to get in front of a lot of people.
+If you plan to market locally, setting up at a farmer’s market can be a very effective and low-cost way to get in front of a lot of people.
 Don’t forget to have lots of business cards and brochures to hand out!
 Additionally, contacting local retail stores to carry your product is another effective way to generate sales.
 To pull in more customers, offering sampling on-site will encourage customers to try your spices.

-Social media is one option to reach targeted audiences on platforms such as Instagram or Twitter will introduce potential customers to your products, as is budgeting to place ads on search engines.
+Social media is one option to reach targeted audiences on platforms such as Instagram or Twitter that will introduce potential customers to your products, as is budgeting to place ads on search engines.